After playing PySol... i found inspiration to make a nice version of Tripeaks.

 Welcome to my SourceForge Tk Games page.

-This page is a compiler free zone.
+This page is a compiler free zone (mostly).
 All you'll need to hack my programs is a text editor!

-The last few years I've learnt the powerful Tcl/Tk programming language.
-In the process I've adopted several abandoned projects, refined a couple from the Tk Game Wiki and coded a few widgets of my own.
+While learning the powerful Tcl/Tk programming language, I've adopted several abandoned games, contributed to some larger projects, and coded a few widgets of my own.

-I've also included links to other cool Tcl/Tk projects on the web, including the great TkDiff utility.
+You'll also find links to other cool Tcl/Tk projects on the web.

-Tcl/Tk is a powerful computer language - available on Windows, Linux and Macs - which was popular on early Unix systems, especially in commercial and scientific fields.
+Tcl/Tk, also known as Wish, is a powerful computer language which was popular on early Unix systems, especially in commercial and scientific fields.
+The latest version - Wish 8.5 - has brought long overdue improvements in aliased fonts, vastly improving the ascetics of Tk applications.

 Tk is the powerful graphics library that the user sees on the computer screen.
-It has a slightly unpolished look and feel - which may be the reason it never gained more popularity - but allows for very rapid and correct application development.
-A simple Tcl/Tk application takes a single line:
+Versions prior to 8.5 had a slightly unpolished look and feel - which may be the reason it never gained more popularity.
+Tk allows for very rapid and correct application development.
+A simple Tcl/Tk application takes one line:

 Another feature of Tcl is that it is designed to interface with other languages such as C and Perl, allowing best use to made of (for example) C's speed and Tk's easy to build interface.